Q. What does the error message "Lost Service" mean?

 A. The maximum number of routes are:

 The VPN 3005 Concentrator previously held a maximum of 200 routes.
 This number has now increased to 350 routes.
-Refer to Cisco bug ID CSCeb35779 ( registered customers only) for more details.
+Refer to Cisco bug ID CSCeb35779 (Support contract required) for more details.

 The VPN 3030 Concentrator has been tested up to 10,000 routes.